 In this post, we banish all cables and take a look at wireless headsets.
 More specifically, we’re talking about wireless gaming headsets that have established themselves on the market in recent years.
-Gamers always ask themselves whether it makes sense to use these headsets for gaming.
+So naturally, gamers always ask themselves whether it makes sense to use these headsets for gaming.

 Wireless headsets have two significant disadvantages that are taboo for pro gamers.
-For casual gamers, wireless headsets are a practical alternative.
+However, for casual gamers, wireless headsets are a practical alternative.
 Only under optimal conditions is there no difference between wireless and wired headsets when gaming.

 More and more wireless devices are conquering the market.
 In gaming, players can now choose from countless wireless input and output devices such as headsets.
 So every gamer will ask himself the question at some point: Are wireless headsets better or at least equal to cable headsets, or are there critical disadvantages?